mattrussell2/gradescope-autograder/README.md

 mv gradescope-autograding/* .
 rm -rf gradescope-autograding
 ```
 Great!
 Now, you will need an Access Token so your autograder can pull from the repo.
 To create one, go to gitlab in your browser, and navigate to the course repository you just created.
 Next, hover over the settings cog on the lower left, and select `Access Tokens`.
 Create one - this will be used by the Gradescope autograder to pull the most recent version of the autograding files for an assignment.
 We suggest only providing `read repository` access to the token.
-Feel free to select whatever you'd like for the name, expiration date, and role.
+Feel free to select whatever you'd like for the name, expiration date, and role, however role must be at least `Developer` in order to be able to pull.
 Once the token is created, copy the key.

 You will need to now create an environment variable with the remote path to your autograding repo, including the acess token copied above.